Motorcycle security tips when you’re out and about

 - Be vigilant, ensure that you are not being followed home and check for suspicious items attached to your motorcycle.

 - Fit a good quality hasp and padlock to the Garage or shed door Appropriate products that are approved as ‘Sold Secure’ or ‘Secured by Design’ should be considered

 .
 For more information visit Secured By Design

 - Secure windows and don’t give intruders the opportunity to see inside.
 Depending on the type of window, you could consider fitting internal window grills, heavy wire mesh or reinforced glass.
 You could also use curtains or opaque film.
 If the window opens, a window lock should be fitted.

 - If you have an intruder alarm, consider extending it to cover sheds garages and outbuildings and ensure that there is a visible ALARM.

 - If you do not have a secure shed then bring items inside – don’t leave them lying out.

 - If your garage adjoins your home and there is a through door, keep it locked.

 - You should fit a solid anchor point within this storage area and secure your bike to the anchor point using a good quality lock and chain.

-Download the below PDF on securing your motorcycle for further information.
-There is also an identification form you can use in the event of your vehicle being stolen.
+For more information, read about motorcycle security on the Master Locksmiths Association website.
+You can also download the below PDF on securing your motorcycle, and there is an identification form you can use in the event of your vehicle being stolen.